InstaPy/InstaPy/README.md

 ### 3. See what your bot do right now

-Run yout VNC viewer, and type adress and port `localhost:5900`.
+Run your VNC viewer, and type adress and port `localhost:5900`.
 The password is `secret`.

 ### 4. Stop your instapy bot